karl-zylinski/karl-zylinski.github.io/new/content/posts/solodevs-and-the-trap-of-the-game-engine.md

 No. I learned very good programming principles while professionally making game engines and game engine tools.
 The mistake was that I started to think that in order to make a game from scratch, you must first create a general purpose game engine.

 For me, the rule is: Make games, not general purpose game engines.

+## Thanks for reading!

+If you want to see some game development streams and tutorials, then maybe you'd enjoy my YouTube channel: https://www.youtube.com/@karl_zylinski

+/Karl Zylinski